Navitas Expands its AI Power Architecture With Solid-State Transformers

 Why AI data centers are shifting toward 800V DC

-One approach gaining attention is higher voltage direct current distribution, including emerging 800V DC power distribution systems.
-Higher voltage DC can reduce the number of conversion stages required to deliver electricity to the racks, improving overall system efficiency.
+One voltage architecture gaining attention is higher voltage direct current distribution, including emerging 800V DC distribution systems.
+Higher voltage DC allows power to be delivered at lower current, reducing resistive losses and improving the efficiency of power distribution before electricity reaches the racks.

 Navitas’ solid-state transformer strategy

-At the Applied Power Electronics Conference 2026, Navitas Semiconductor introduced a 250-kilowatt solid-state transformer designed specifically for AI data centers.
-This solid-state transformer was developed in collaboration with École Polytechnique Fédérale de Lausanne.
+At the Applied Power Electronics Conference 2026, Navitas introduced a 250 kilowatt solid-state transformer designed specifically for AI data centers, developed in collaboration with École Polytechnique Fédérale de Lausanne.

-For operators evaluating high voltage DC distribution systems such as emerging 800V DC power distribution systems, Navitas’ solid-state transformer architecture offers advantages beyond reducing the number of transformers.
-Navitas integrates digital control modules with its power chips, allowing the solid-state transformer to integrate the power conversion system directly within the transformer.
-This enables AC to DC conversion, voltage regulation, and power management to be digitally controlled within a single integrated data center power infrastructure.
+For operators evaluating 800V DC, Navitas’ solid-state transformer architecture offers efficiency advantages.
+It integrates digital control modules with its SiC power chips, allowing the power conversion system to be integrated directly within the transformer.
+This further improves efficiency by enabling AC to DC conversion, voltage regulation, and power management to be digitally controlled within a single integrated data center power infrastructure.

 Disclosure: This article reflects the author’s personal analysis and opinions and is not investment advice.
 The author holds shares in Navitas Semiconductor (NVTS) at the time of writing.
 Images used are independent illustrative renderings and are not official Navitas Semiconductor promotional materials.